-The rating of the Series A and Series B Notes depends on the portfolio performance and counterparties' ratings.
+The ratings of the Series A and Series B Notes depend on the portfolio performance and counterparties' ratings.
 The main triggers that DBRS will rely on for monitoring are:

-- Evolution of the Reserve Fund level; - Updated SME default data from Banco Santander; - Changes in the public or private credit ratings, or private internal assessments by DBRS of the counterparties engaged in the transaction as well as implementation of the remedial actions foreseen in the transaction agreements; and - Any event of default by the Issuer.
+- Performance of the portfolio in terms of defaults, arrears and recoveries; - Evolution of the Reserve Fund level; - Updated SME default data from Banco Santander; - Changes in the public or private credit ratings, or private internal assessments by DBRS of the counterparties engaged in the transaction as well as implementation of the remedial actions foreseen in the transaction agreements; and - Any event of default by the Issuer.